 Each year, our church members may submit their nominations for the Elder Team and Elder Advisory Council (EAC).
-This year, nominations take place June 5 – June 19.
-You can nominate someone on the church website (see below), from the Sunday connection card, by email (firstname.lastname@example.org) or by mail (118 Vintage Park Blvd, Ste W, Houston, TX 77070).
-Nominations must be received on or before Sunday, June 19.
+This year, nominations take place June 4 – June 18.
+You can nominate someone on the church website (see below), connect card, by email to email@example.com or by mail (118 Vintage Park Blvd, Ste W, Houston, TX 77070).
+Nominations must be received on or before Sunday, June 18.
 Only church members of The Brook may submit nominations.
 Include your name, name(s) of who you are nominating and the position (Elder or EAC).

 - Qualified nominees for Elders will be interviewed by our pastor and current elder team.
 After interviews, the pastor and current elder team will decide whom to invite to serve on the Elder Team.

 - The names of the new members of the Elder Team will be announced on or before Sunday, July 31.

 - The elders are a group of men, including our Lead Pastor Mike Ayers, who provide general oversight and leadership to The Brook Church.
 They serve as the primary leadership team of the church.
 Elders serve for a term of three years.
 The team may include up to two paid staff members.

 THERE ARE FOUR KEY RESPONSIBILITIES OF AN ELDER

 - Leader — Elders are servant-leaders who lead courageously and for the benefit of the congregation.
 (1 Timothy 3:4-5, 1 Peter 5:3, Luke 22:26)

 - Shepherd — Elders pastor the flock providing for the protection and care of the congregation.
 (Acts 20:28-29, James 5:14)